MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-close-income-statement-accounts.md

     ms.author: edupont

 ---
-# How to: Close Income Statement Accounts
+# How to: Close Income Statement Accounts (France)
 Before you can run the **Close Income Statement** batch job, you must close the fiscal year.
 For more information, see [How to: Fiscally Close Years](how-to-fiscally-close-years.md).

 ## To close the income statement accounts